arun477/nano_deep_learning_dev_pipeline/README.md

 * Training Notebook: mnist_classifier.ipynb

-* Cleaned Python Inference Version: mnist_classifier.py
+* Cleaned Python Inference Version: mnist_classifier.py (This file is auto-generated from mnist_classifier.ipynb.
+Please do not edit it.)

 * Model: classifier.pth